jat96654/JustinProject/README.md

-# Team 9 Mist 4610 Group Project 1
+# Mist 4610 Group Project 1

-# Team Name
-Group 9

-# Team Members

-Anastasia Draughn - agd82889@uga.edu <br/>
-Justin Tran - jat966554@uga.edu <br/>
-Claire Friers - cef19295@uga.edu <br/>
-Jack Saylor - jds56127@uga.edu <br/>
-Ayaan Godil - aag53475@uga.edu

 # Problem Description
-Our team is designing a data model for a "fake" local coffee shop named "Athens Cafe" where we strive to improve order processing, inventory tracking, employee management, and customer retention.
+My team am I are designing a data model for a "fake" local coffee shop named "Athens Cafe" where we strive to improve order processing, inventory tracking, employee management, and customer retention.
 As we all know, a coffee shop offers a variety of coffee beverages - ranging from classic coffee to special lattes and cold brews - as well as coffee beans, freshly baked pastries, and branded merchandise such as mugs and tote bags.
 Customers have the opportunity to place orders in-store, where they can interact with baristas and employees in our cafe.
 As an incentive, the coffee shop offers discounts on select items to encourage customers to return.